Brain training programs are a popular way to stimulate your brain. But which one is right for you? We compare Lumosity, Anti-Aging Games, and more …

 The brain thrives on mental stimulation, which can be accomplished in a number of ways.
 Online brain training programs have become very popular.

-In 2013, over $1 billion will be spent on them, making this an exploding industry.
+In 2013, over $1 billion was spent on them, making this an exploding industry.
 If you’re considering starting a brain training program, how do you know which one is right for you?

 There are three main things to consider when picking a program to exercise your brain — substance, style, and demographics.